DangerKlippers/danger-klipper/docs/Config_Reference.md

 #   Tolerance (in mm) for distance moved in the second homing.
 Ensures the
 #   second homing distance closely matches the `min_home_dist` when using
 #   sensorless homing.
 The default is 0.5mm.
+#adc_ignore_limits: False
+#   When set to true, this parameter ignores the min_value and max_value
+#   limits for ADC temperature sensors.
+It prevents shutdowns due to
+#   'ADC out of range' errors by allowing readings outside the specified
+#   range without triggering a shutdown.
+Default is False.
 ```

 ## Common kinematic settings